 Whether you work in customer service manning the phones while paying your way through college, or take a lot of pride in personally solving all of your customers’ issues, there is always more to learn and plenty of room for improvement.

 First and foremost, business professionals are human too, and it is simply not possible to solve all customer grievances amicably.
-Even so, that doesn’t stop New Jersey Institute of Technology graduates with online MBA degrees from looking for ways to increase customer satisfaction.
+Even so, that doesn’t stop the New Jersey Institute of Technology graduates with online MBA degrees from looking for ways to increase customer satisfaction.

 What Your Customers Aren’t Telling You

 Research shows that dissatisfied customers will, on average, tell at least 10 different people about a recent negative experience they have had with a company.
 Comparatively, satisfied customers rarely say a word when things go their way or even better than they expected.
 So why exactly is this happening?